 NOTE 4: To support this functionality, the UE needs to support L4S feedback as described in IETF RFC 9330 [159], which is not in the scope of 3GPP.

-Editor's note: During UE mobility, e.g. NG-RAN handover or local PSA UPF relocation, whether there are other impacts for ECN marking for L4S is FFS.
+During UE mobility, SMF may provide an indication for ECN marking for L4S to the target NG-RAN or the target PSA UPF for a corresponding QoS Flow(s).
+In the case of ECN marking for L4S by UPF, SMF also indicates the target NG-RAN to report the congestion information if NG-RAN handover occurs.

 5.37.3.2 Support of ECN marking for L4S in NG-RAN